Home

 Seamless Routing: Switch switching between routes on the client, the Router is aware of asynchronous dependencies in routes.
 Instead of clearing the current route and showing a loading spinner while waiting for the next route (or its data), the router preserves the current route in-place until the incoming route has finished loading, then they are swapped.

 Nested Routing: Nested routes are supported by using multiple Router components.
-Partially matched routes end with a wildcard /* and the remaining value will be past to continue matching with if there are any further routes.
+Partially matched routes end with a wildcard /* and the remaining value will be passed to continue matching with if there are any further routes.

 Prerendering